gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 If we're not using delivery-complete then the comm layer may see the completions for regular PUTs before their effects are visible in target memory.
-But even if we were using delivery-complete it might be nice to delay waiting for the completions for regular PUTs until such time as we know the results might be needed, such as before initiating an executeOn for an on-stmt to the target node(s).
+But even with delivery-complete it might be nice to delay waiting for the completions for regular PUTs until such time as we know the results might be needed, such as before initiating an executeOn for an on-stmt to the target node(s).
+This is work for the future, however.

-In summary, no matter what completion level we use, when the originator sees the libfabric completion from a non-fetching AMO (done either natively or by AM), the effect of that AMO on the target datum may not yet be visible.
+In summary, no matter what completion level we use, when the originator sees the libfabric completion from a non-fetching atomic operation (done either natively or by AM), the effect of that atomic on the target datum may not yet be visible.
 Further, if we use the transmit-complete level, when the originator sees the libfabric completion from a regular PUT, the effect of that PUT may not yet be visible either.
+These stores that are not yet visible are referred to as _dangling_.

 ##### Forcing Dangling Stores to Be Visible